webbmathewd/assessment/README.md

 You can customize the LoggingLibrary in a few ways.
 You can modify the following properties of the "LoggingLibrary" class to customize the behavior:

     - LogFilePath: Specifies the path of the log file.
 By Default, the log file is created in the same directory as the executable file of your application.
-    - LogFormat:   Specifies the format of the log messages.
-By default, the log messages are formatted as '[yyyy-MM-dd HH:mm:ss] - [LogLevel] - Message.'
     - LogLevelThreshold: Specifies the minimum log level the will be written to the file.
 By default, Debug logs are not written to the file.